shimaabr/fuzzy_LQR-parking/README.md

          0 1;
          1 0];

-and get v0 and theta0 and phi0 as follow
+and  v0 and theta0 and phi0 are as follow
    v0 = state(5);
      theta0 = state(3);
      phi0 = state(4);